 Each course is programmed over one year full-time or two years part-time study in the University, generally involving attendance on two or three evenings per week.
 Subjects in the Master of Project Management and the Master of Built Environment (Building Conservation) courses are normally timetabled on two evenings and one afternoon per week.
 Subjects in the Master and Diploma of Landscape Planning courses are normally timetabled on three afternoons per week.
 The Master of Urban Development and Design is offered on a full-time basis only requiring predominantly day-time attendance.

-The Diploma of Housing and Neighbourhood Planning and the Master of Science (Acoustics) are under review, and no new enrolments in these courses are currently being accepted.
+\The Diploma of Housing and Neighbourhood Planning is under review, and no new enrolments in these courses are currently being accepted.

 Graduate School of the Built Environment